 Cancer statistics are telling: The median age for a cancer diagnosis is 66, and the highest age category for diagnosis is between ages 65-74 (27.6%), with men being diagnosed more frequently than women.
-But the good news is the rate of new cancer diagnoses and death are trending down.
+But the good news is the rate of new cancer diagnoses and deaths are trending down.

 Still, a cancer diagnosis can be life-changing.
 And the last thing you want to think about is how your health insurance will cover your diagnosis - whether it’s for surgery or treatment.